Dekalabs/docker-postgres/README.md

 Docker image for `postgres` used as a database for projects made by Dekalabs.

+## Build images

+To build the images and push them to Dekalabs registry:

+    make

 ## Docker-compose example

 Example of a `docker-compose.yml` file that uses this image: